irods/irods/manual.rst

 4) Database User
 5) Database Password

+This information will need to be consistent with your previous setup of your database.

 Installing the MySQL database plugin will also require `Installing lib_mysqludf_preg`_.
 These functions are required for the internal iRODS SQL which uses regular expressions.